johnhw/chi_course_2019/README.md

 ## Local install instructions
 If you are not using `mybinder.org`, then you can download and install a local version:

-* [Install Anaconda 3.7 for your platform](https://www.anaconda.com/distribution/) if you don't already have it installed
+* [Install Anaconda 3.6 for your platform](https://www.anaconda.com/distribution/) if you don't already have it installed (note Python 3.7 currently has a conflict with `gpyopt`)

 * Clone the repository somewhere on your machine